 How will Collegedunia's NCERT Notes for Class 12 Maths Chapter 9 help you?

-- Order and degree definitions are given with edge cases (radicals, fractional powers, transcendental functions of derivatives) so the 1-mark MCQs become automatic.
+- Order and degree definitions include the edge cases, so the 1-mark MCQs become automatic.

-- The "is it linear in y or in x?" check is highlighted, since switching the dependent variable is the single most-missed step in the 5-mark question.
+- The "linear in y or in x?" check is flagged, the most-missed step in the 5-mark question.

 Class 12 Maths Chapter 9 Differential Equations: Most Important Topics